 Upgrades are possible from one release to the next and from one LTS to the next LTS.
 When upgrading, it is recommended that you back up your own data and you should read the release notes to be aware of both new features and any known issues.

-16.04 is a Long Term Support version and it is supported for 3 years.
+Xenial Xerus 16.04 is a Long Term Support version and it is supported for 3 years.
+Recommended for most cases.

-The links below are for the current release (supported for 3 years).
+The links below are for the current release (supported for 9 months).
 You should read the release notes.
-These desktop images require either dvd or usb, see the alternate images if you require CD sized images.
+These desktop images require either DVD or USB; see the alternate images if you require CD sized images.
 These contain work that may not be added to the LTS as they may effect the stability of the installation.
 If you want the most up to date Lubuntu, this is a good choice.

 Please use the torrent link to download, it will be a faster download and will save on costs for bandwidth for the Canonical servers... which means more money in the budget for all of the Ubuntu flavours.

 The default "Desktop" installer requires 384-800 MB of RAM (depending on your selected options.)
 If you have any problems, or if you're comfortable using a keyboard interface, try the alternate installer to install on computers with less RAM or a hard disk smaller than 4.3 GB.

 Burn the DVD OR create a bootable USB flash drive.

 Check USB or DVD/CD Disc for Errors.
 When you boot the default installer, you will see the option to "Check Disc For Errors", otherwise, check for errors manually.

 If you’re not sure about installing Lubuntu, you can try it out without affecting your current installed system.